-\begin{teo} Let $f_1, f_2$ be preserving orientation circle diffeomorphisms.
-Assume that $f_1$ is an irrational rotation and that $f_2$ is not a rotation.
-Then $\mathscr{F}=\{f_1,f_2\}$ is, both, forward and backward expanding and robust forward and backward minimal. \end{teo}
+\begin{teo} Let $f_1, f_2$ be orientation-preserving circle diffeomorphisms.
+Assume that $f_1$ is an irrational rotation and $f_2$ is not a rotation.
+Then, $\mathscr{F} = \{f_1, f_2\}$ is both forward and backward expanding and robustly forward and backward minimal. \end{teo}